 Harrison County Courthouse during the Wonderland of Lights

 A variety of attractions are available; some are free, others require the purchase of tickets.
-Among the Wonderland of Lights attractions in 2017:
+Among the Wonderland of Lights attractions in 2018 were the following:

 - Ice skating